 Fleetwood Mac Career CSPC Results

-Elsewhere, Tango In The Night, which on its side failed to truly succeed in the US, achieves more than 20 million CSPC sales.
-Completing a strong podium is Fleetwood Mac at nearly 17 million.
+Elsewhere, Tango In The Night, which on its side failed to truly succeed in the US, achieves more than 21 million CSPC sales.
+Completing a strong podium is Fleetwood Mac at 17,2 million.
 Tusk and Mirage are always referred to as hardcore flops, the fact is that only the historical success of Rumours make them look so weak.
-At 9,6 million and 8,2 million respectively, the perform rather well everything considered.
+At 9,7 million and 8,3 million respectively, they perform rather well everything considered.
 Their standalone hits from the 60s created a very solid Orphan Album too.

 Apart from those records, the rest of their discography isn’t that big with no album reaching even 3 million album sales equivalent.
 Worst, eight of their albums seem completely inexistent, plus a couple more close to that situation.
 I often mention how CPSC articles highlight each era added value to the music industry in a pure way, this is a very telling example as those records are truly dead, bringing no value at all to Fleetwood Mac, the complete opposite of Rumours.
 It sounds almost impossible that an album like Heroes Are Hard To Find, released less than 3 years before an all-time blockbuster album, is so much ignored today.
 Obviously, the band line-up notably changed in-between but that situation is still quite atypical.

-As for the band overall total, the cumulative tally of Fleetwood Mac is up to 143,2 million album sales equivalent.
-In other words, non-Rumours albums are worth 82,7 million album sales equivalent, almost on par with Coldplay cumulative career results.
-The point being, even if Rumours magnitude of success would overshadow all remaining albums of anyone’s discography, Fleetwood Mac band is very far from being a one-album wonder, indeed, they have been a major force in the music industry for nearly 50 years now.
+As for the band overall total, the cumulative tally of Fleetwood Mac is up to 144,8 million album sales equivalent.
+In other words, non-Rumours albums are worth 83,6 million album sales equivalent, more than careers of Nickelback or Green Day.
+The point being, even if Rumours’ magnitude of success would overshadow all remaining albums of anyone’s discography, the band Fleetwood Mac is very far from being a one-album wonder, indeed, they have been a major force in the music industry for nearly 50 years now.

 As usual, feel free to comment and / or ask a question!